facebook/docusaurus/website/docs/theme-classic.md

           position: 'left', // or 'right'
           // To apply the active class styling on all
           // routes starting with this path.
+          // This usually isn't necessary
           activeBasePath: 'docs',
+          // Alternative to activeBasePath if required.
+          activeBaseRegex: 'docs/(next|v8)',
           // Custom CSS class (for styling any item).
           className: '',
         },